MacGH23/BatteryScript_ABCDs/README.md

 Lumentree devices uses a normal RS232 interface with modbus protocol.<br/>Easiest methode to connect is a simple USB to RS232 adapter.

 JKBMS is optional.
-You have to use the original JK RS485 adapter and connet it to a RS485 interface at the Raspberry. <br/>
+You have to use the original JK RS485 adapter and connect it to a RS485 interface at the Raspberry. <br/>
 Use the Waveshare CAN/RS485 HAT.
 Especially if you also use a CAN device.

 MQTT publish:<br/>